Hi.

 Any tips for time management and organization?

-I try to stay organized and that is not easy as I tend to get cluttered at my work area.
-Right now, in central CA the days get to 100 degrees and higher, so I try to take care of outdoor work in the morning and then move to indoor work.
+I try to stay organized, which is not easy to do as I tend to get cluttered in my work area.
+Right now, in central CA, the days get up to 100 degrees and higher, so I try to take care of outdoor work in the morning and then move to indoor work.
 I have the radio on, and I am in my studio happily working on current projects.
-I try to end my day around 4 or 4:30.
 My day starts early with a morning walk or gym to get the brain and blood going.
 That is after a good cup of coffee!
-Keep a journal of how to *** for your items.
-You do forget which cutter to use, how thick to roll, and measurements.
+I try to end my day around 4 or 4:30.
+Keep a journal of how to create your items.
+You do forget which cutter to use, how thick to roll, and the measurements.
 I find this very helpful!

 What challenges did you face when starting your handmade business?